-While a feasible point with finite gap has been found by H-OS and H-IT for all considered instances, H could not compute a finite gap within the time limit of 1 h for around 55.54% and 61.25% of the considered instances in the setting with integer and continuous deviations, respectively; see Table 6.
+In our evaluations, we exclude those instances for which neither the exact approach nor the heuristic can find a feasible point with a finite optimality gap within the time limit of 1 h.
+This means that, among the 560 considered instances in each setting, we exclude 80 and 86 for the one with integer and continuous deviations, respectively.
+It is worth mentioning that our heuristic could not compute a finite gap within the time limit for around 48.13% and 54.22% of the considered instances in the setting with integer and continuous deviations, respectively; cf. Table 6.
 As before, we obtain an infinite gap in the case in which the solution of the deterministic bilevel problems exceeds the time limit so that the upper bound, initially being set to infinity, is not updated.
-To provide further insight into the time consumption of H, we additionally show box-plots of the percentages of sub-problems solved within the time limit (out of the total number of sub-problems to be solved) in Figure 5.
-Overall, the previous observations underline that the computational burden of our heuristic is quite large in the more general bilevel setting.
+The previous observations underline that the computational burden of our heuristic is quite large in this setting.